 LEE is a nonpartisan, nonprofit leadership development organization working to end the injustice of educational inequity by inspiring and supporting a diverse set of leaders with classroom experience to engage civically and politically.

-The Policy & Advocacy Summer Fellowship (PASF) connects LEE members, who are Teach For America corps members and alumni, with high-impact policy and advocacy leaders and organizations focused on education, children, youth and communities for an eight-week, full-time placement.
+The Policy & Advocacy Summer Fellowship connects LEE members, who are Teach For America corps members and alumni, with high-impact policy and advocacy leaders and organizations focused on education, children, youth and communities for an eight-week, full-time placement.

-In addition to their full-time placement work, LEE provides ongoing support to Fellows during the summer through regional trainings, one-on-one coaching, and webinars about careers in policy and advocacy.
+In addition to their full-time placement work, LEE provides ongoing support to fellows during the summer through regional trainings, one-on-one coaching, and webinars about careers in policy and advocacy.

-Consider hosting a Fellow
+Consider hosting a fellow

 Are you seeking support in your organization for a special project or to provide extra capacity for your team to achieve your goals?
-Host a Summer Fellow!

-Host organizations provide Fellows with opportunities to contribute to meaningful work and create space for professional growth and development.
-By hosting a Fellow, you are contributing to the development of a future policy or advocacy leader.
+Host organizations provide fellows with opportunities to contribute to meaningful work and create space for professional growth and development.
+By hosting a fellow, you are contributing to the development of a future policy or advocacy leader.

-Who are Fellows?
+Who are Policy & Advocacy Summer Fellows?

 Fellows are a diverse group of emerging leaders with varied backgrounds, life experiences, and skill sets.
 LEE has a strong commitment to supporting the leadership of communities historically underrepresented in public leadership.

-Many Fellows have previous professional and/or graduate school experience and are prepared to take on graduate-level projects, including data collection, analysis and synthesis, community outreach or issue advocacy, coalition-building, and stakeholder engagement.
+Many fellows have previous professional and/or graduate school experience and are prepared to take on graduate-level projects, including data collection, analysis and synthesis, community outreach or issue advocacy, coalition-building, and stakeholder engagement.

-What kinds of projects have Fellows worked on in the past?
+What kinds of projects have fellows worked on in the past?

-- A Fellow in Alabama researched and wrote a brief on how to recruit and retain teachers who identify as millennials.
+A fellow in Alabama researched and wrote a brief on how to recruit and retain teachers who identify as millennials.
 The brief summarized best practices and presented recommendations for schools and districts on how to get and keep these teachers in the classroom.

-- A Fellow in Baltimore supported the drafting and roll out of Baltimore City Schools new strategic plan, Blueprint: Building the Next Generation.
+A fellow in Baltimore supported the drafting and roll out of Baltimore City Schools new strategic plan, Blueprint: Building the Next Generation.
 In this role, she was directly involved in setting the big picture plans of the district that she teaches in.

-- A Fellow in Washington, D.C., authored a brief that synthesized and summarized charter school financial data.
+A fellow in Washington, D.C., authored a brief that synthesized and summarized charter school financial data.
 The brief outlined trends in revenue and per-pupil spending, as well as made recommendations for clarifying the financial information provided by charter schools.
 The brief was published by the host organization and referenced by local media.

 What is your contribution?

-A defined project or set of projects with clear deliverables that is substantive, meaningful and provides direct experience in policy or advocacy (please, no ad-hoc projects or sporadic support on existing projects)
+A defined project or set of projects with clear deliverables that is substantive, meaningful, and provides direct experience in policy or advocacy (please, no ad-hoc projects or sporadic support on existing projects)

-A full-time workload (40 hours per week) for the Fellow for eight weeks
+A full-time workload (40 hours per week) for the fellow for eight weeks

-A dedicated supervisor who can meet with and provide feedback to the Fellow regularly throughout the summer (e.g., weekly)
+A dedicated supervisor who can meet with and provide feedback to the fellow regularly throughout the summer (e.g., weekly)